GalSwid/The-ADT/README.md

 ## what you need to insert in the exe file

-insert line by line:
+Insert line by line:
-1. number of roads
-2. number of actions
+1. number of roads (suppose that number of actions is 2)
-now the first action must be "Init" - one and only after that, insert actions, for example;
+2. number of actions (suppose that number of actions is 2) now the first action must be "Init" - one and only after that, insert actions, for example;
 3. a
-4. b 2.5 4
+4. b 2.5 1
-.

-.

-.

-number of actions. _____

 then press enter to continue..